ismith1024/ismith1024.github.io/_posts/2019-04-09-Starbucks_Capstone.md

 - The outcome of an offer is not repeatable (no determinism).
 A customer might get the same discount on two separate days, but just not feel like a coffee on one of those days.
 - For this reason, there is no cause-and-effect relationship (causal determinism).
 This point might be lost on someone approaching the data science domain from a software background, for example, where the same SELECT clause had better give the same result each time.

+#### Problem Statement

 My implmentation of this project is oriented towards describing and predicting human behavior on an aggregate level.
 The project can be summarized by one key question:

 *Given a user with some demographics, who is provided with an offer with some parameters, what is the user's expected change in behavior, expressed as the product of transaction rate times average transaction value)?*

 I will be approaching this exercise as though I were consulting for a marketing team, and providing quantifiable information which can be used by those with financial information (product pricing, for example) to render a business decision.

+#### Metrics

 I have found that both changes can be described fairly well, and predicted to some degree.
 My proposed strategy is to anaylze the data two ways – descriptive statistics, to give the imaginary marketing team a set of heuristic rules for targeting customers, and a regression learner, which can predict a user's response to the propsed campaign.

 The performance metrics – MSE and R^2 are used to find the best learner.

-## Analysis
+Heuristics are tricky to quantify, but they will be based on values found in the statistical analysis that are intuitively noteworthy.

+## Data Exploration and Visualization

 The data set is deceptively simple.
-It contains three JSON files with a minimal number of fields.
+It contains three JSON files with a minimal number of fields:

+**portfolio.json**
+* id (string) - offer id
+* offer_type (string) - type of offer ie BOGO, discount, informational
+* difficulty (int) - minimum required spend to complete an offer
+* reward (int) - reward given for completing an offer
+* duration (int) - time for offer to be open, in days
+* channels (list of strings)

+**profile.json**
+* age (int) - age of the customer
+* became_member_on (int) - date when customer created an app account
+* gender (str) - gender of the customer (note some entries contain 'O' for other rather than M or F)
+* id (str) - customer id
+* income (float) - customer's income

+**transcript.json**
+* event (str) - record description (ie transaction, offer received, offer viewed, etc.)
+* person (str) - customer id
+* time (int) - time in hours since start of test.
+The data begins at time t=0
+* value - (dict of strings) - either an offer id or transaction amount depending on the record

-#### Profile
+#### Profile.json
 "Profile" contains the information on the simulated users.
 There are 17000 users in total.
 A user is defined by four demographics: age, gender, income, and membership date.
 Data is not necessarily complete...

+**Age**

 ![placeholder_1](https://ismith1024.github.io/images/age_raw.png)